 However, tools do exist to help you assess the applicability of this general rule to your specific travel situation.
-For example, one way to make sure timing isn’t likely to impact the international flight deals you’re able to find is to use Skyscanner’s Best Time to Book feature.
-This revolutionary booking technology combs through reams of pricing date to determine with remarkable accuracy when the best time to book your flight is.
-Using Skyscanner’s Best Time to Book tool, you can see how many weeks in advance to book your ticket and the cheapest month to travel.
+For international trips the best time to book a flight is 5-6 months in advance.
+We recommend using Skyscanner’s Best Time to Book feature, which combs through reams of pricing data to determine with remarkable accuracy when the best time to book your flight is.
+Using Skyscanner’s Best Time to Book tool, you can see how many weeks in advance to book your international ticket and the cheapest month to travel.

 What Are the Best Airlines for International Flight Deals?

 No one airline has a monopoly on international flight deals, so you should make sure to search as many airlines as possible for your upcoming international travel.
 This is yet another reason why Skyscanner is such a valuable resource to have at your disposal, since it combs the entire web to find you the best price.
 For example, while you might not thinking to search Turkish Airlines (via Istanbul) for your New York to Berlin flight, Skyscanner will display even somewhat non-traditional itineraries first if they have the best price.